Skip to main content

 • ❌ Stopping an experiment (only starting requires republish)

-Rule of thumb: If you changed something about how the funnel works or looks, you need to republish.
+If you changed something about how the funnel works or looks, you need to republish.
 If you’re just viewing data, you don’t.

 Managing Versions

 Each publish creates a new version number that increments automatically.
-While you can’t directly rollback to a previous published version, you can:
+While you can’t directly roll back to a previous published version, you can:

 1. Use History: The editor’s history feature lets you restore previous saves